Idina Menzel: Rent to The Wild Party (1996–2000)

 In 1995, Menzel auditioned for Rent, which became her first professional theatre job and her Broadway debut.
 Rent opened Off-Broadway at the New York Theatre Workshop on January 26, 1996, but it moved to Broadway's Nederlander Theatre due to its popularity.
-For her performance as Maureen Johnson in the original cast of the musical, Menzel received a Tony nomination as Best Featured Actress in a Musical losing to Ann Duquesnay for Bring in 'da Noise, Bring in 'da Funk.
+For her performance as Maureen Johnson in the original cast of the musical, Menzel received a Tony nomination as Best Featured Actress in a Musical, losing to Ann Duquesnay for Bring in 'da Noise, Bring in 'da Funk.
 Her final performance in the musical was on July 1, 1997.
-Despite her breakout performance in Rent, Menzel did not experience the immediate success she was expecting, claiming she subsequently faded into "obscurity" for the following eight years.
+Despite the Tony nod, Menzel said she faded into "obscurity" for eight years.

-Following the success of Rent, Menzel released her first solo album entitled Still I Can't Be Still on Hollywood Records.
+After the success of Rent, Menzel released her first solo album entitled Still I Can't Be Still on Hollywood Records.
 Menzel also originated the role of Dorothy in Summer of '42 at Goodspeed Opera House in Connecticut, starred as Sheila in the New York City Center Encores! production of Hair and appeared on Broadway as Amneris in Aida.
 Menzel earned a Drama Desk Award nomination for her performance as Kate in the Manhattan Theatre Club's 2000 Off-Broadway production of Andrew Lippa's The Wild Party.
 Her other Off-Broadway credits include the pre-Broadway run of Rent and The Vagina Monologues.